Ciara Garcha introduces us to the history-making Democratic vice-presidential candidate, Kamala Harris

 Photograph by Gage Skidmore, used under the Creative Commons License

-The photograph shows Kamala Harris being sworn in as a US senator by Joe Biden, the vice-president at the time.
+The first in-text photograph shows Kamala Harris being sworn in as a US senator by Joe Biden, the vice-president at the time.
 Harris stands on the left, wearing a grey and white mottled suit.
-She faces Biden, whilst raising her right hand and resting her other on a Bible.
+She faces Biden, whilse raising her right hand and resting her other on a Bible.
 In the centre of Biden and Harris is Harris’ husband, Doug Emhoff.
 He wears a black suit and holds the brown bible.
 Biden is stood on the right, also wearing a black suit, and holding copy of the oath of office.

 Photograph by the United States Senate

 The next photograph is Kamala Harris’ official Attorney General photograph.
 It shows her wearing a black jacket over a white top, as she smiles into the camera.